aeternity/aepp-components/README.md

 }
 ```

-> You don't know if the tagname or classname of a internal propery in a component will change in the future.
+> You don't know if the tagname or classname of a internal property in a component will change in the future.
 Maintainers also have no means to find out if somebody is relying on a specific tag/class.

 ## Add Documentation
 * We use [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) to generate documentation from well formatted and commented code.